What is multiple myeloma?

-Multiple myeloma is a blood disorder that starts in a type of white blood cells called plasma cells.
+Multiple myeloma (plasma cell neoplasms) is a blood disorder that starts in a type of white blood cells called plasma cells.
 It is the most common type of plasma cell cancer.

 - Bone pain, often in the back, hips and ribs

 - Feeling weak and very tired (often due to anemia or abnormal kidney function)

 - Abnormal kidney function, occasionally kidney failure

 - Feeling very thirsty (often due to high blood calcium levels)

 - Weight loss (a rare symptom)

 The exact cause of multiple myeloma is unknown.